Woman gets 4 years in prison for stealing COVID funds, taking Miami vacation - NewsBreak

 Officials said Mack admitted that in July 2020, while applying for COVID-19 Economic Injury Disaster Loans, she lied about the number of people her company employed and how much money the business made.

-Additionally, Mack also used someone else’s social security number to apply for the loans, according to officials.Nearly $100 billion stolen in pandemic relief funds, Secret Service says
+Additionally, Mack also used someone else’s social security number to apply for the loans, according to officials.Georgia man pleads guilty to CARES Act PPP fraud totaled more than $2.6 million

 Officials said, after receiving $150,000 in EIDL, Mack withdrew a large amount of the funds in cash and used part of the proceeds for a vacation in Miami.

-“Mack stole critical funding earmarked for small businesses facing real economic hardships due to the pandemic and damaged the integrity of the Social Security number,” said Gail S. Ennis, Inspector General for the Social Security Administration.Beware these 5 early omicron symptoms, study says
+“Mack stole critical funding earmarked for small businesses facing real economic hardships due to the pandemic and damaged the integrity of the Social Security number,” said Gail S. Ennis, Inspector General for the Social Security Administration.How long do omicron symptoms last?

 Following her release from prison, Mack will have to pay $5,000 fine and serve three years of supervised release.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.